MyzzThickFineSierra/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/how-tos/deploying-rollup-chain-with-sdk.md

 ###### For those who prefer diving directly into coding without an extensive tutorial, we recommend exploring the "create-rollup-eth"  [example]( https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/create-rollup-eth/index.ts)

-The main benefit of the Orbit SDK is that it streamlines the deployment of Orbit chains' core contracts.

-Each Orbit chain requires a set of fundamental contracts to be deployed on its parent chain.
-This set includes:
+Orbit chains need a set of core Smart-Contract on their parent chains:
-- Bridge contracts
+- <a data-quicklook-from="bridge">Bridge contracts</a>
 - Rollup contracts
 - Contracts handling <a data-quicklook-from="fraud-proof">fraud proofs</a>

 These contracts are the backbone of the Arbitrum <a data-quicklook-from="arbitrum-nitro">Nitro stack</a>, ensuring its robust and efficient operation.
 You can explore these contracts in detail in the [nitro-contracts](https://github.com/OffchainLabs/nitro-contracts) GitHub repository.

-Beyond the deployment stage, the Orbit SDK also takes charge of the necessary initializations and configurations.
-This means that once the core contracts have been successfully deployed, the SDK facilitates their setup and fine-tuning, ensuring that your Orbit chain is up and running and optimized for performance and functionality.
+The main benefit of the Orbit SDK is that it helps you deploy and fine-tune these contracts for optimal performance and functionality.

-To streamline the deployment process and make it more efficient, we've developed a key smart contract called [`RollupCreator` contract](https://github.com/OffchainLabs/nitro-contracts/blob/main/src/rollup/RollupCreator.sol).
+To streamline the deployment process and make it more efficient, we've developed a key contract called [`RollupCreator` contract](https://github.com/OffchainLabs/nitro-contracts/blob/main/src/rollup/RollupCreator.sol).
 This contract has two primary functions:

-1. setTemplates: Mintains the latest versions of each core contract, such as the Bridge contract. [setTemplates](https://github.com/OffchainLabs/nitro-contracts/blob/acb0ef919cce9f41da531f8dab1b0b31d9860dcb/src/rollup/RollupCreator.sol#L63C14-L63C26) lets you specify which versions of these contracts should be used in the deployment process.
-It ensures that every new Orbit chain is set up with the most up-to-date and efficient contracts available.
+1. [setTemplates](https://github.com/OffchainLabs/nitro-contracts/blob/acb0ef919cce9f41da531f8dab1b0b31d9860dcb/src/rollup/RollupCreator.sol#L63C14-L63C26):lets you specify which versions of core contract should be deployed and ensures your Orbit chain runs their latest, most efficient updates.

-2. createRollup: The [`createRollup`](https://github.com/OffchainLabs/nitro-contracts/blob/acb0ef919cce9f41da531f8dab1b0b31d9860dcb/src/rollup/RollupCreator.sol#L107) deploys a new set of core contracts for a desired Orbit chain.
-It uses the templates set by the `setTemplates` function and initializes them based on the provided configurations.
-This function requires specific inputs from the chain deployer, which are crucial for customizing the deployment to meet the unique needs of each Orbit chain.
+2. [`createRollup`](https://github.com/OffchainLabs/nitro-contracts/blob/acb0ef919cce9f41da531f8dab1b0b31d9860dcb/src/rollup/RollupCreator.sol#L107) deploys a new set of core contracts for each Orbit chain instance.
+It uses the templates you set with `setTemplates` so that you can customize each deployment.

-These functionalities within the `RollupCreator` contract greatly simplify the deployment process, providing chain deployers with a smoother and more user-friendly experience.
+These functionalities within the `RollupCreator` provide with a smoother and more user-friendly experience.

-In the following sections, we will discuss the inputs and configurations required for the `createRollup` function and how to use Orbit-SDK for chain deployment.
+Now, let's review the inputs and configurations required by `createRollup` for a faster chain deployment.

 ### Rollup Deployment Parameters Configuration